Self-EvolveRec: Self-Evolving Recommender Systems with LLM-based Directional Feedback: Experiments

 \subsubsection{\textbf{Removing Feedback-aware Planning \& Retrieval}}

-To evaluate the contribution of the feedback-aware planning \& retrieval introduced in Sec.~\ref{Sec Evolution Pipeline}, we compare \proposed~against a variant that excludes Planning \& Retrieval shown in Equation~\ref{eq planning}, denoted as \textbf{w.o.
+To evaluate the contribution of the feedback-aware planning \& retrieval introduced in Sec.~\ref{Sec Evolution Pipeline}, we compare \proposed~against a variant that excludes Planning \& Retrieval (i.e., $\mathcal{R}_\text{Dev}$), denoted as \textbf{w.o.
 Planning} in Table~\ref{tab:alphaevolve_Ours}.
 In this variant, the agent generates code directly based on the directional feedback through the code evolution step as $\mathcal{B}^{(t+1)} = \text{LLM}(\allowbreak \mathcal{I}_{\text{CODE}}, \allowbreak \mathcal{R}_{\text{SIM}}, \allowbreak \mathcal{R}_{\text{DIAG}}, \allowbreak \mathcal{B}_{\text{parent}},\allowbreak \mathcal{P}^{(t)})$ instead of $\mathcal{B}^{(t+1)} = \text{LLM}(\mathcal{I}_{\text{CODE}}, \mathcal{R}_{\text{Dev}}, \mathcal{B}_{\text{parent}}, \mathcal{P}^{(t)})$.
 From the results in Table~\ref{tab:alphaevolve_Ours}, we have the following observations: \textbf{1)} w.o.
 Planning achieves comparable recommendation performance to the original~\proposed.
-This implies that the primary driver of performance is the precise identification of failure modes via directional feedback, rather than the incorporation of external research ideas. \textbf{2)} However, the absence of planning significantly degrades codebase quality.\footnote{We use the evaluation criteria from Sec.~\ref{sec: codebase quality} to evaluate the evolved models in Table~\ref{tab:alphaevolve_Ours}.} While Insight remains high (effectively identify what is wrong), w.o.
-Planning exhibits substantial drops in Creativity and Explicitness, along with a notable decline in Personalization.
+This implies that the primary driver of performance is the precise identification of failure modes via directional feedback, rather than the incorporation of external research ideas. \textbf{2)} However, the absence of planning significantly degrades codebase quality.
+While Insight remains relatively high (effectively identify what is wrong), w.o.
+Planning exhibits substantial drops in Creativity and Explicitness.
 This suggests that without planning, the agent relies on local heuristic patches rather than systematic, modular designs grounded in external knowledge. {\textbf{3)} While DeepEvolve achieves high Creativity via external knowledge (RAG), w.o.
 Planning achieves higher Personalization.
 This confirms that the directional feedback from \text{SIM}, which captures specific user needs, is more crucial for personalization than generic knowledge retrievals.}